 From Arenal, a nice bike path leads through the bay of Palma, passing the last undeveloped coastal section of the city, fashionable suburbs and the cathedral.

-Boat tours are something you can do in almost every port town on Mallorca.
+Boat trips in Mallorca are something you can do in almost every port town on the island .
 In Palma there are numerous possibilities.
 This one is apt for the whole family and includes a swim or snorkel break.

 Not in the conventional stores, but in the oldest shops of Palma.
 Some of them are several hundred years old.
 All of them have a hard time competing with the convenience of internet shopping.
 Support them by buying there.